The Silly Song: Personnel

-Doc: double bass-like instrument called a swanette; also Sneezy's lute.
+Doc: double-bass-like instrument (without a bow) called a swanette; also Sneezy's lute.

-Happy: yodeler; also Doc's swannette and Dopey's drum kit at the end.
+Happy: yodel; also Doc's swanette and Dopey's drum-kit at the end.

 Disney Sing-Along Edits

 The song is featured on the Disney Sing-Along Songs volumes, "Heigh Ho" and "Topsy Turvy".
 Since it is a fairly long number with not many lyrics to sing along to, the versions on the Sing-Alongs are edited down.
 The following edits were made for such videos: